apple/swift-protobuf-plugin/API.md

    public var isEmpty: Bool

    // These are heavily used by the protobuf libraries but are rarely
-   // used in normal code.
-   public func isEqualTo(other: Example) -> Bool
-   public mutating func decodeField(setter: inout ProtobufFieldDecoder, protoFieldNumber: Int) throws -> Bool public func traverse(visitor: inout ProtobufVisitor) throws
+   // used directly in normal code. public func isEqualTo(other: Example) -> Bool public mutating func decodeField(setter: inout ProtobufFieldDecoder, protoFieldNumber: Int) throws -> Bool public func traverse(visitor: inout ProtobufVisitor) throws